Move your Kentico site

 Your content and translations come along.

 Kentico stores content as a tree of pages with structured fields, which makes a migration predictable.
-Pages, Page Types, culture variants, references, media all translate to Storyblok or DatoCMS without losing fidelity.
-The work is in the platform layer, not in your editorial team's content.
+Pages, Page Types, culture variants, references, media all translate to DatoCMS or Storyblok without losing fidelity.
+The work is all in the platform layer.
+Your editorial team's content comes across intact.

 All your URLs

 every page, every culture-prefixed URL, every URL alias.
-We pull the content tree from the REST or GraphQL API and ship a redirect map covering everything indexed.
+We pull the content tree through whichever API your version actually has.
+Xperience 13 exposes a REST service, Xperience by Kentico a GraphQL endpoint per headless channel.
+Either way you get a redirect map covering everything indexed.

 Your content

-exported through the Kentico Xperience API or directly from the database.
-Page Type fields translate field by field into the new content model.
+exported through that API or read directly from the database.
+Page Type fields on EMS and Xperience 13, content types on Xperience by Kentico, translate field by field into the new content model.

 Your multilingual content